dionjwa1/Portfolio/CF-201-Reading-Notes/class-01.md

     1. HTML Layout:

         Body> DIV Page> DIV Header> DIV Nav> DIV Content> DIV Footer (you can add classes, ids, and other spaces such as sidebars as needed)
+        Body> DIV Page> DIV Header> DIV Nav> DIV Content> DIV Footer (you can add classes, ids, and other spaces such as sidebars as needed)